-Dr. Kate Shannon, PhD, MPH (Global Health) is a Professor of Social Medicine, Associate Faculty in the School of Population and Public Health, and a Canada Research Chair in Gender Equity, Sexual Health & Global Policy at the University of British Columbia.
-She is the current Executive Director of the Centre for Gender & Sexual Health Equity in the UBC Faculty of Medicine.
-She helps lead the university’s efforts on gender and sexual health equity.
+Dr. Kate Shannon, PhD, MPH (Global Health) was the founding executive director of CGSHE (Sept 2018-June 2022), alongside Associate Director, Dr. Jill Chettiar (2020-2022).
+She is currently a Professor of Social Medicine and Associate Faculty in the School of Population and Public Health at the University of British Columbia.
+She holds a Canada Research Chair in Gender Equity, Sexual Health & Global Policy at UBC where she helps lead the university’s efforts on gender and sexual health equity.
 She also holds a CIHR Sex and Gender Science Chair in Gender-Transformative Sexual Health aimed at advancing more equitable and inclusive sexual health research, policy, and practice in Canada.

 Dr. Shannon has published more than 300 peer review publications and her work has been widely quoted in Canadian and international media, with over 500 media stories, including features in The Washington Post, BBC, The National Post, Vancouver Sun, and The Globe and Mail.
 She has also authored a number of high-impact editorials in the The Lancet, JAMA, CMAJ, BMJ and AJPH on applying an evidence-based policy and gender equity lens to sexual and reproductive health and rights.
 In 2014, she led a Lancet paper in collaboration with 10 academic and community co-authors in the “Sex Work and HIV” series, which modelled the potential impact of decriminalization of sex work over 10 years.
 The paper was widely cited in both media and global evidence-based policies in support of decriminalization of sex work, including Amnesty International and The New York Times.
 In 2018, she led a follow-up in The Lancet, a call-to-action report on the “Global Response and Unmet Actions on HIV and Sex Work.”